yasmeensultana/RaspberryPi/README.md

 # RaspberryPi
-raspberry pi with stepper motor and picamera
+This github is a repository for showing how to take pictures using raspberry pi, picamera and stepper motor.